Yakuhito/GreenWeb.js/docs/xch/provider.md

 ## getNetworkId

-Returns the current network id as a string.
+Returns the current network id as a `Network` enum member, which is a string.

 ### Arguments